 Itinerary

-On arrival in Maun, our Expedition Leader meets us at the airport before our overland transfer to Makgadikgadi Pans.
-We settle into our classic tented safari camp overlooking the Boteti River in the Kalahari Desert—360,000 square miles of sandy, semi-arid savanna that sustains a plenitude of wildlife.
-Following afternoon tea, we'll take a private boat cruise (if water levels permit) or watch wildlife from a floating hide where we often view scores of elephants at close range.
+On arrival in Maun, our Expedition Leader meets you at the airport before our overland transfer to the western edge of Makgadikgadi Pans National Park.
+Our classic tented safari camp overlooks the Boteti River in the Kalahari Desert—360,000 square miles of sandy, semi-arid savanna that sustains a proliferation of wildlife.
+Following afternoon tea, we take a private boat cruise (water levels permitting) or watch wildlife from a floating hide where we often view scores of elephants at close range.
 The river is a lifeline flowing through these parched environs, and it attracts Africa’s second-largest zebra and wildebeest migration.
 It's common to see lounging crocodiles—our camp's namesake.
 And we frequently see other animals stopping for a drink in front of camp, too, including oryx, springbok, Kalahari lion, cheetah, hyena, jackal and ostrich.

-Explore the park's western reaches by 4x4, where a multitude of game ranges across a landscape of scrub, palms, riverine trees and grassy plains.
-Within the Kalahari Desert, the immense Makgadikgadi salt pans are an otherworldly landscape traversed by zebra, giraffe, springbok, gemsbok, wildebeest and more.
-Both greater and lesser flamingos flock to this expanse when tiny shrimp and other dormant crustaceans are released from the salty crust during rainy seasons.
-Above all, this is a rare experience of remote isolation.
-Today we also have an opportunity to explore on foot with local Kalahari bushmen who reveal as much about their indigenous culture as the native plants and wildlife we observe.
-At day’s end, return to camp for dinner under the stars, followed by a chance to swap stories around the campfire.
+Explore the western sector of the national park by 4x4, where a multitude of game ranges across a landscape of scrub, palms, riverine trees and grassy plains.
+Within the Kalahari Desert, the immense reach of Makgadikgadi is traversed by zebra, giraffe, springbok, gemsbok, wildebeest and more.
+The animals make their way across the desolate expanse in search of water, arriving into the park's remote western reaches to congregate by the river.
+We also explore on foot with local Kalahari bushmen who reveal as much about their Indigenous culture as the native plants and wildlife we observe.
+At day’s end, return to camp for dinner under the stars, followed by time for sharing stories around the fire.

-Day 3: Makgadikgadi Pans / Northern Okavango Delta—Nat Hab Expedition Camp
+Day 3: Maun / Northern Okavango Delta—Nat Hab's Explorer Camp

 Days 4 & 5: Northern Okavango Delta

-Sink into the natural rhythms of the delta’s marshes and grassy plains as we explore via 4x4 wildlife drives, bush walks and excursions by mokoro, the traditional poled canoe of the delta.
-Within this watery expanse in Southern Africa's unspoiled interior, surprise encounters with nature await at every turn.
+Embrace the natural rhythms of the delta's varied habitats as we explore via 4x4 wildlife drives and, when water levels permit, excursions by boat and mokoro, the traditional poled canoe of the delta.
+Our guides have a deep, long-cultivated intimacy with this environment, and their ability to track and spot wildlife is second to none.
+Within this unspoiled watery expanse in the heart of Southern Africa's interior, surprise encounters with nature await at every turn.
 Wake to the call of an African fish eagle before setting off into a labyrinth of lush palm- and papyrus-fringed waterways.
-Once the sun dips and the Milky Way takes over the sky, fall asleep to the sounds of the bush, with nothing but a layer of canvas between you and the African wilds.
+After the sun dips and the Milky Way emerges in the night sky, fall asleep to the sounds of the bush, with nothing but a layer of canvas between you and the African wild.

 Day 6: Northern Okavango / Khwai Private Reserve

 After a leisurely morning at our mobile camp, we fly at midday to the private Khwai Concession.
-This massive wildlife sanctuary is a community-owned reserve that encompasses riverine woodlands, floodplains, mopane forest and open grasslands bordering the famous Moremi Game Reserve.
+This massive wildlife sanctuary bordering the famous Moremi Game Reserve is a community-owned concession encompassing riverine woodlands, floodplains, mopane forest and open grasslands.
 The Khwai River is a lifeline for the region, and elephants abound.
-We’re often likely to see waterbuck, reedbuck and many antelope species, including the water-adapted red lechwe, along with lion, leopard and spotted hyena.
-Khwai's varied habitats also support the majestic sable antelope and less frequently spotted rhino and wild dog.
+We're likely to see waterbuck, reedbuck and many antelope species, including the water-adapted red lechwe, along with lion, leopard and spotted hyena.
+Khwai's varied habitats also support the majestic sable antelope and packs of African wild dog.
 In addition, more than 450 bird species have been recorded in the area.

 Days 7 & 8: Khwai Private Reserve